-The Community Emergency Management Program and the Haldimand County Emergency Response Plan (EMP) meets the current needs and is in compliance with Emergency Management Ontario regulations.
+The Community Emergency Management Program and the Haldimand County Emergency Response Plan (EMP) meets the County's current needs and is in compliance with Emergency Management Ontario regulations.

-Upon adoption of the by-law, the "Annual Emergency Management Program Statement of Completion" can be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to Emergency Management Ontario.
-This would satisfy the obligations of the County for the year 2021, as it relates the EMP statutory requirements.
+Upon adoption of the program the "Annual Emergency Management Program Statement of Completion" can be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to Emergency Management Ontario.
+This would satisfy the obligations of the County for the year 2022, as it relates the EMP statutory requirements.